molikto/mlang/README.md

 should be able to read them one by one
 * each feature in the changelog will have a pull request, the code diff should be clean and readable

-## roadmap
+## invocations

+* returning optional data with polarized field --- basically dependent theory with optional parameters
+* type directed constraint resolution with principle field
 * implicit conversions of specifying, rewriting, renaming
 * constraint unification

-* validate all rules
+## things to learn

 * typed reduction
-* syntax constructions for simple inductive type: no parameters, no index, no recursive-inductive or inductive-inductive
+* readback and error messages
+* unification
+* unordered overlapping patterns, view from left

+## hard things

+* termination checking
+  * various inductive types and checking
-* implicit/explicit sized type
+  * implicit and explicit sized type
-* implicit/explicit universe polymorphism
+* implicit and explicit universe polymorphism
 * cubical type theory
-* unordered overlapping patterns
-* subtyping for record types
-* union and intersection
-* more inductive types

 ## done